JCjincheng/LSTM_for_cryptocurrency_predictions/README.md

 # LSTM_for_cryptocurrency_predictions
-Exploration of predicting cryptocurrecy's up and down on the next period using LSTM model.
+Exploration of predicting cryptocurrecy's up and down on the next period using LSTM model using Python.

+requirements.txt: list of required packages.

 model_on_different_datasets.py (main file):
            This file calls LSTM.py in LSTM_categorical (LSTM model results).